 In October of 2017, Governor Jerry Brown signed SB 54 into law.
 This legislation is also known as the California Values Act and it is sometimes more colloquially referred to as California’s ‘sanctuary state law.
 SB 54 provides critically important legal protections for immigrants and their families.

 Among other things, SB 54 restricts the amount of information that can be exchanged between California law enforcement agencies and federal immigration officials.
-As our Los Angeles immigration lawyer has discussed before, this law has become a target of the Trump Administration.
+As our immigration lawyer in Los Angeles has discussed before, this law has become a target of the Trump Administration.
 In early March, President’s Trump Department of Justice filed a lawsuit against the state of California.

 Unfortunately, it now appears that Orange County officials are joining with the Trump Administration in an effort to fight SB 54.
 Earlier this month, the Republican-controlled Orange County Board of Supervisors voted to join with the Trump Administration in the lawsuits against the law.
 Soon after, the Orange County Sheriff’s Office announced a plan to exploit a loophole within SB 54.